sohamkundu2000/Python-Arduino-Interfacing-with-Firmata-protocol-/README.md

 There are so many applications of Python -Arduino Interfacing-

-We know,Arduino(ATmega microcontroller) is not so powerful to run a Machine learning Algorithim.
+We know,Arduino(ATmega microcontroller) is not so powerful to run a Machine learning Algorithm.
   With this method we can easily take the data from arduino and can run a Machine learning model by using genuine Machine Learning libraries in python.